ten-protocol/ten-whitepaper/threat-model.md

 The next line of defense are the token holders, who will vote on L1 to update the Attestation Constraints, to fix the vulnerability.
 They are invested in the community, because they hold the token, which means they profit if it functions correctly: Token_Holders_N/2 of Token_Holders_N, where motivation is profit seeking

 Note that the attacker is not directly profit seeking, because there is no possibility to withdraw assets until the fork is resolved.

+### How badly will the system fail if the assumptions are violated?

+If all supported hardware manufacturers colluded, they would be able to break the safety of the ledger.